dat-ecosystem/dat/readme.md

 ### What is `dat`?

-`dat` is a new initiative funded by the Knight Foundation that seeks to increase the traction of the open data movement by providing better tools for collaboration.
+`dat` is a new initiative that seeks to increase the traction of the open data movement by providing better tools for collaboration.

 To illustrate the goals of `dat` consider the GitHub project, which is a great model of this idea working in a different space.
 GitHub is built on top of an open source tool called `git` and provides a user-friendly web application that lets software developers find code written by others, use it in their own programs and improve upon it.
 In a similar fashion `dat` will be developed as a set of tools to store, synchronize, manipulate and collaborate in a decentralized fashion on sets of data, hopefully enabling platforms analogous to GitHub to be built on top of it.

-The initial prototype of `dat` will be developed as a collection of open source projects in Summer and Fall 2013 by Max Ogden and other open source contributors.
+The initial prototype of `dat` will be developed thanks to support from the Knight Foundation  as a collection of open source projects in Summer and Fall 2013 by Max Ogden and other open source contributors.

 ### Why do `dat`?